gslab-econ/template/README.md

  - [git-lfs](https://git-lfs.github.com/)
  - [GSLab-modified Metropolis beamer theme](https://github.com/gslab-econ/gslab_latex)

- Installing the some of the applications above above is easiest with [Homebrew](http://brew.sh/) on Mac OS and [Linuxbrew](http://linuxbrew.sh/).
+ Installing the some of the applications above above is easiest with [Homebrew](http://brew.sh/) on Mac OS and [Linuxbrew](http://linuxbrew.sh/) as they will set up the PATH variable for you.

  E.g., `brew install scons`.

 #### In order to create a new repository using this template: